w4bo/AA2526-unibo-mldm/slides/00-introduction.md

 # Office hours

-Lectures start/end 10 minutes later/earlier than the time stated in the teaching calendar
+Lectures start/end 10 minutes later/earlier than the time stated in the teaching calendar.

 - Please, **arrive on time** to avoid interruptions